shwetabishtt/sql-sales-customer-analytics-/README.md

 The `AVG() OVER()` and `LAG()` window functions were used to identify products performing **above or below their historical average** and products experiencing **year-over-year growth or decline**.

+Two analytical approaches were implemented:

+- A subquery-based approach
+- A CTE-based approach using `yearly_product_sales`

+This demonstrates alternative ways of structuring the same analytical problem in SQL.

 ### 4. Category Contribution Analysis

 The contribution of each product category to overall sales was calculated using:

 **Category Sales / Overall Sales × 100**

+Window functions were used to calculate overall sales and determine each category's percentage contribution.

 The analysis showed that **Bikes contribute the majority of overall revenue**, indicating significant revenue concentration within the category.